rdiez/Tools/PipeToEmacs/README.txt

 You can also specify one of the following options:
  --help     displays this help text
- --version  displays the tool's version number (currently 2.04) --license  prints license information
+ --version  displays the tool's version number (currently 2.05) --license  prints license information

+Normally, this script automatically builds Lisp code to load a temporary file with the piped text.
+But if environment variable PIPE_TO_EMACS_FUNCNAME exists, then this script takes its value as the name of a Lisp function to call which takes one argument with the temporary filename.
+You must provide that function in your Emacs configuration.

 Exit status: 0 means success, anything else is an error.